vasvir/orthoeman/README.md

 * After activation you will be able to add an activity of type ORTHO-eMAN in your courses.

 ## Architecture

+The plugin has 3 main parts:
+1. an Authoring Tool to design visual interacting courses
+1. a Display Tool for students in order to evaluate their knowledge and skills
+1. The main PHP Moodle plugin core that provides interoperability with Moodle

+### Authoring Tool
+The Authoring Tool is a GWT project with an eclipse project file in case you would like to resume development.

+The list of 3r party dependecies is:
+* GWT elemental libraries

+### Display Tool
+The Display tool is an Aptana powered eclipse project.

+The list of 3r party dependecies is:

+* FirePHP
+* jquery
+* jquery.countdown
+* jquery.pnotify
+* jquery.prettyLoader
+* jquery-ui
+* jsrender
+* kinetic
+* modernizr
+* myimagetools
+* pixastic
+* Queue
+* spincontrol
+* turn

 ### moodle plugin interface files
 * lib.php